af-a1997/electro-urn-api/README.md

 ## Database and software architecture diagrams

-As said above, this API is a software architecture assignment, so coding the API while also making the diagrams are part of the required
+As said above, this API is a software architecture assignment, so coding the API while also making the diagrams are part of the required files, refer to the [`/models`](/models) folder for more informations and the diagram files.

 ## How to use?